CJMR

-CJMR is a Canadian radio station, which broadcasts multicultural programming at AM 1320.
-Although officially licensed to Mississauga, Ontario, it currently broadcasts from studios in Oakville.
-CJMR's studios are located on Church Street in downtown Oakville, while its transmitters are located along Dundas Street West near Third Line Road on the northwest side of Oakville.
+CJMR is a Canadian internet radio station, which broadcasts multicultural programming.
+It formerly broadcast at AM 1320.
+Although officially licensed to Mississauga, Ontario, it broadcasts from studios in Oakville.
+CJMR's studios are located on Church Street in downtown Oakville, while its transmitters were located along Dundas Street West near Third Line Road on the northwest side of Oakville.

 Originally a daytimer on AM 1190, CJMR was launched in 1974, by CHWO Radio Limited (now Whiteoaks Communications Group), the owners of CHWO.
 On January 18, 1990, at 5 p.m. the station moved to its current frequency (vacated by CFGM) and began a 24-hour broadcast schedule.
 Formerly a mixture of multilingual and Christian programming, CJMR moved to exclusively multilingual programming in 2001, when the religious programming moved to the new CJYE.

 In 1986, the station was denied a licence to move to the FM dial.
 CJMR and CHMB are the only stations in Canada which broadcast on 1320 AM.